rachaelbabister/blush-bakes-blog/README.md

 - A star rating on the recipes for users to rate a recipe, and for other users to see what the star rating is.
 - A toggle of metric/imperial measurements on each recipe.
 - Instructional videos for users to follow along.
-- A printable versin of the recipe.
+- A printable version of the recipe.
-- Nutrional values for the recipes.
+- Nutritional values for the recipes.
 - The ability for a user to adjust ingredient quantities based on the size of the bake they want to do.
 - Email subscription, with unsubscribe options too.
 - A forgotten/reset password function.
 - A search by keyword function.
-- To be able to share the recipes on a users social media pages.
+- To be able to share the recipes on a user’s social media pages.

 ### Accessibility